 E. Each hotel employer shall maintain for at least three (3) years a record of each room attendant's name, rate of pay, pay received, identification of rooms cleaned, actual square footage of each room cleaned, number of special-attention rooms, number of additional hotel buildings, number of additional-bed rooms, and total square footage cleaned for each workday, overtime hours worked for each workday, and any written consents provided pursuant to subsection C of this section.
 A hotel employer shall make these records available for inspection and copying to any hotel worker or hotel worker's designated representative, except that the names and other personally identifying information of individual hotel workers shall be redacted except to the extent that the records identify the hotel worker who is making the request.
-A hotel employer shall maintain an accurate record of the square footage of each room that room attendants are assigned to clean, a copy of which shall be provided to any hotel worker who requests such record.
+A hotel employer shall maintain an accurate record of the square footage of each room that room attendants are assigned to clean, a copy of which shall be provided to any hotel worker or hotel worker's designated representative who requests such record.

-§ 8.64.050 Subcontracting of hotel room cleaning.
+Sec.
+5-34.05.
+Subcontracting of hotel room cleaning.

-A. Effective thirty (30) days from the effective date of the Ordinance, a client hotel employer may not enter into any new, amended, or extended contract, oral or written, or any other arrangement under which a labor contractor supplies hotel workers to perform room cleaning, as defined in section 8.64.020.
+A. Effective 30 days from the effective date of the ordinance, a client hotel employer may not enter into any new, amended, or extended contract, oral or written, or any other arrangement under which a labor contractor supplies hotel workers to perform room cleaning, as defined in section 3-6-102.

-B. Subsection A of this section shall not apply to a temporary contract between a client hotel employer and a labor contractor that meets the following criteria:

-- (1) lasts no more than three (3) consecutive days and is not subject to renewal during the same calendar year; - (2) addresses an unforeseen emergency; and - (3) does not displace or reduce the working hours of any hotel employee employed by the client hotel employer who performs room cleaning.
+- B. Subsection A of this section shall not apply to a temporary contract between a client hotel employer and a labor contractor that meets the following criteria: - (1) lasts no more than 3 consecutive days and is not subject to renewal during the same calendar year; - (2) addresses an unforeseen emergency; and - (3) does not displace or reduce the working hours of any hotel employee employed by the client hotel employer who performs room c leaning.

-C. A client hotel employer may use one or more labor contractors to perform room cleaning pursuant to one or more temporary contracts under subsection B of this section for no more than fifteen (15) days during any calendar year.
+C. A client hotel employer may use one or more labor contractors to perform room cleaning pursuant to one or more temporary contracts under subsection B of this section for no more than 15 days during any calendar year.

-D. Each hotel employer shall maintain for a period of three (3) years records showing any contract or other arrangement with a labor contractor for the provision of hotel workers to provide room cleaning and documentation of any unforeseen emergency or unexpected increase in demand used to justify the use of a temporary contract or arrangement under subsection B of this section.
+D. Each hotel employer shall maintain for a period of three (3) years records showing any contractor other arrangement with a labor contractor for the provision of hotel workers to provide room cleaning and documentation of any unforeseen emergency or unexpected increase in demand used to justify the use of a temporary contract or arrangement under subsection B of this section.
+A hotel employer shall make these records available for inspection and copying to any hotel worker or hotel worker's designated representative who requests such records.

-§ 8.64.060 Notice of change in control.
+Sec.
+5-34.06.
+Notice of change in control.

-A. Within five (5) days of a change in control of a hotel, a successor employer shall post written notice of the change in control at the location of the affected hotel.
-This written notice shall remain posted during any closure of the affected hotel and for six (6) months following the first date on which the affected hotel is open to the public under the successor employer.
+A. Within five (5) days of a change in control of a hotel, event center, or airporthospitality operation, a successor employer shall post written notice of the change in control at the location of the affected business.
+This written notice shall remain posted during any closure of the affected business and for six (6) months following the first date on which the affected business is open to the public under the successor employer.

-B. The written notice provided for in subsection A shall include, but not be limited to, the name and contact information of the incumbent employer, the name and contact information of the successor employer, and the effective date of the change in control.

-C. The written notice provided for in subsection A shall be posted in a conspicuous place at the affected hotel and shall be readily visible to all eligible hotel workers, as well as other employees and applicants for employment.
+- B. The written notice provided for in subsection A shall include, but not be limited to, the name and contact information of the incumbent employer, the name and contact information of the successor employer, and the effective date of the change in control. - C. The written notice provided for in subsection A shall be posted in a conspicuous place at the affected business and shall be readily visible to all eligible workers, as well as other employees and applicants for employment.